-Money-Back Guarantee -- Enclose Check or Money Order the 'law and order' cliche," Amew's defenders note that he has proposed afederal take-over of all state and local welfare programs, His reason for standardizing welfare procedures, however, is that "all too often the well-intentioned but frantic giveaway schemes never help the poor, because the money is intercepted and perverted to build militant political organizations."
-And this is what the Nixon-Agnew Campaign Committee points to as Agnew's "pro-civil rights statement": "I am pro-civil rights.
-I am for the implementation of civil rights, not just the elaborate programming and distribution of money, which is intended to bring about the equal opportunity and the justice that everyone talks about.
-"On the other hand, I expectfully that no civil rights can be realistically achieved without the restoration of order (or) without the abandonment ... of civil disobedience."
-For Rent (Apartments for rent in Montgomery, Ala., at 335 Troy St., (\$42.50 per month), 721 Barnes St. (\$45), 1004 Oak St. (\$45), and 570 Pleasant Ave. (\$60).
-See Nathan Feldman in his store on the corner of Holt Street and West Jeff Davis, or phone him at 263-5143.
-Uni-Crest Homes Brick ranch houses--two, three, and four bedrooms, NO DOWN PAY-MENT IF: you own a lot, you and your wife earn \$75,00 a week or more, and you can pay an estimated \$73.88 per month (for Model "Delwood" three-bedroom, complete except well and pump).
-WE BUILD EVERYWHERE, Our homes are built under the U.S. government's Rural Housing Program--you may qualify!
-Call or write for free literaturel Phone: 262-7727 in Montgomery, Ala.
-Address: UNI-CREST HOMES, P. O. Box 2778, Cloverland Station, Montgomery, Ala.
+civil disobedience."
+Agnew's defenders note that he has proposed a federal take-over of all state and local welfare programs.
+His reason for standardizing welfare procedures, however, is that "all too often the well-intentioned but frantic giveaway schemes never help the poor, because the money is intercepted and perverted to build militant political orga- Campaign Committee points to as Agnew's "pro-civil rights statement":

+implementation of civil rights, not

+just the elaborate programming and

+distribution of money, which is intended to bring about the equal opportunity

+and the justice that everyone talks

+"On the other hand, I expect fully that

+no civil rights can be realistically

+achieved without the restoration of order (or) without the abandonment . . . of

+For Rent

+(Apartments for rent in

+Montgomery, Ala., at 335

+Troy St., (\$42.50 per month),

+721 Barnes St. (\$45), 1004

+Oak St. (\$45), and 570 Pleasant Ave. (\$60).
+See Nathan

+Feldman in his store on the

+corner of Holt Street and

+West Jeff Davis, or phone

+Uni-Crest Homes

+Brick ranch houses -- two, three,

+and four bedrooms.
+NO DOWN PAY-

+MENT IF: you own a lot, you and

+your wife earn \$75,00 a week or

+more, and you can pay an estimated

+\$73.88 per month (for Model "Delwood" three-bedroom, complete except well and pump).
+WE BUILD

+EVERYWHERE.
+Our homes are

+built under the U.S. government's

+Rural Housing Program--you may

+qualify!
+Call or write for free literature!
+Phone: 262-7727 in Montgomery, Ala.
+Address: UNI-CREST

+HOMES, P. O. Box 2778, Cloverland

+Station, Montgomery, Ala.
 36105.
-Bond: 'Can't Afford Nixon' BY W. GRAYSON MITCHELL ATLANTA, Ga. -- "Black people cannot afford to have Richard Nixon as President of the United States," State Representative Julian Bond said last week in a public statement.